Rainchant : for SSA (treble) choir and chamber orchestra

 Library shelf no. 782.754/STA 1 [Available for loan]

 Display all products featuring this work (2 more)

-Soon after returning to Australia after living for a time in the United Kingdom, I witnessed a spectacular thunderstorm over Sydney.
+Soon after returning to Australia after living for seven months in the United Kingdom, I witnessed a spectacular thunderstorm over Sydney.
 This display of natural elements seemed so impressive (and such a contrast to London drizzle!)
 I knew at that moment I should write a piece which painted a musical picture of a Sydney storm.

 There are two sources for the texts used here.
-Firstly, a series of adaptations from haiku by American poet Richard Wright.
-From over two hundred of these haiku I selected a handful which began to build up a picture of a city which sounded like Sydney, with images of a city on a harbour and nearby houses with red-tile roofs.
+From a collection of some two hundred traditional Haiku, I selected a handful which, when freely adapted, began to build up a picture of a city which sounded like Sydney, with images of a city on a harbour and nearby houses with red-tile roofs.
 The other text is a series of words for "rain" or "rainstorm" from different Aboriginal languages in the south-eastern parts of Australia.
-The use of these texts suggests a layering of history in the painting of this musical tableaux.
+The use of these texts suggests a layering of culture and history in the painting of this musical tableaux.

-Instrumentation: SSA (treble) choir with soli or semi chorus, percussion (1 player), organ (optional), string orchestra; (pebbles for string players and optional CD of thunder clap (available with performance parts) also required).
+Instrumentation: SSA (treble) choir with soli or semi chorus, percussion (1 player), piano, string orchestra; (pebbles for choristers and optional CD of thunder clap (available with performance parts) also required).

 Duration: 7 min.

 Difficulty: Medium — School/amateur.

 First performance: by MLC School (Sydney) — May 01.
 Concert Hall, Sydney Opera House

 Written especially for school and youth performance in both choir and orchestra parts.
 The piece may, however, benefit from a more experienced percussionist and a professional pianist.